wids-tucson/wids-tucson-2021/content/faq/_index.markdown

 On the bottom of the screen you will see a row of buttons which do the following (in order from left to right):
 - The leftmost button is your avatar, and if you click it you can customize your look.
 - Next to the avatar, is your name and status, which allows you to change your name and your video and audio devices.
 If your webcam feed or mic isn't picking up, check to make sure they are set to the correct device.
+Here, you can also put a status.
+In Figure 2, the status says "Helper"
 - A map, which will pop up a mini-map and your location in it This is useful for very large maps but we will keep mostly to contained rooms.
 - A computer monitor, and this will give you the option to share your screen, like skype or zoom.
 - An emote button (the smiley face), which will cause a thought bubble to appear above your avatar, good for raising your hand or just expressing yourself!